remirror/remirror/docs/getting-started/create-manager.md

 # Creating a manager

 To initialise a Remirror editor we must first create a _manager_.
-The manager controls what your editor will be able to.
+The manager controls what your editor will be able to do.

 ## Add extensions